Atayal people: Traditional beliefs in modern times

-After the Japanese expulsion of Tayal from the hills, the tribe gradually incorporated modern lifestyle and values into their daily practices.
+After the Japanese expulsion of Atayal from the hills, the tribe gradually incorporated modern lifestyle and values into their daily practices.
 Gender roles have gradually spaced out, diminishing the boundaries between genders.
 People in the tribe have also taken up roles in the government and academia after receiving education.
-Education has also provided a medium for Tayal tribe to document their culture and educate future generations more effectively.
+Education has also provided a medium for Atayal tribe to document their culture and educate future generations more effectively.